PET HYDROTHERAPY AND UNDERWATER TREADMILL

 - Muscle mass building and strengthening.

-Walking under water requires much more effort than walking on land.
+Walking underwater requires much more effort than walking on land.
 The canine underwater treadmill has made an appearance on many popular veterinary television series, as it is a popular and highly effective method of treatment for dog rehabilitation.
 Our specially trained team will assess and decide how much time a patient should spend walking on the treadmill.
 In general, during the initial sessions, your pet will walk less than 5 minutes on the treadmill.
-Depending on the individual case, duration can be extended to a maximum of 20 minutes.
-One should bear in mind that more time or a faster speed is not necessarily better for the patient.
+Depending on the individual case, the duration can be extended to a maximum of 20 minutes.
+One should bear in mind that more time or faster speed is not necessarily better for the patient.

-- It is very important for the dog to develop a positive experience before, during and after the hydrotherapy session in order to maximize the therapeutic effect.
+- It is very important for the dog to develop a positive experience before, during and after the animal hydrotherapy session in order to maximize the therapeutic effect.
 Our team will spend a lot of time getting the patient comfortable and relaxed inside and outside the water tank and off the underwater treadmill.

-- Towels and hair dryers will be provided for you to dry your dog.
+- Towels and hair dryers will be provided for you to dry your pet.
 You are more than welcome to bring your own towels and hairdryers.

-- Not every dog is fit for hydrotherapy.
-Dogs with hydrophobia, concurrent skin disease/infectious disease and open wounds are not suitable.
+- Not every animal is fit for pet hydrotherapy.
+Animals with hydrophobia, concurrent skin disease/infectious disease and open wounds are not suitable.
 In addition, if acupuncture is to be done at the same day, it should be done after the hydrotherapy session.